 The Chief Operating Officer (COO) is focused on achieving an Independent Living Resident occupancy rate of 90% percent.
 Stabilizing AFRH's Resident occupancy at or above 90 percent is expected to yield additional income annually.
 AFRH now permits couples, with a spouse who has been married to a military retiree during the retiree's military service.
-AFRH has lowered the age for entry.
-We are now able to accept retired members of the Reserve and National Guard.
+AFRH also lowered the age for entry and is available to retired members of the Reserve and National Guard.
 Renovation of the Sheridan Building on the Washington campus will temporarily reduce the number of available units since the building will remain open during renovation.